MERCER COUNTY PENNSYLVANIA

 - If you haven’t voted in more than five years, there is a good chance your voting status has been made inactive or canceled.
 If you are inactive, you can vote but you are required to show a proper form of identification and sign an affirmation.

 - If you are going to be out of the precinct on Election Day or you have an illness or disability that prevents you from going to the polls, you can vote by absentee ballot.
-Absentee ballot applications are available at most post offices, municipal buildings and libraries in the county, as well as online at the county’s Web site or by calling the election office.
+Absentee ballot applications are available at most post offices, municipal buildings and libraries in the county, the courthouse and online at http://www.votespa.com.

 - You can check your polling place location online at the county’s Web site: www.mcc.co.mercer.pa.us.
 Click on Voter Registration/Elections at left and look for a link to polling locations.
 There are also precinct maps.